Citizen Rights That Can Be

 Outstanding Warrants

 An outstanding warrant is basically a warrant for your arrest.
 Outstanding warrants are issued by a judge based on evidence presented by law enforcement that you are likely the person who committed a reported crime.
 It authorizes law enforcement to arrest and detain you on the basis of that evidence and question you in regards to the case.
 For the police to legally make an arrest, they have to have probable cause (based on credible information) and obtain a valid arrest warrant first.
+A valid arrest warrant must be issued by a judge and clearly describe in detail the person to be seized and state any evidence against you.

 The laws as to how and when an arrest warrant can be exercised depend on certain factors.
 If a misdemeanor was not witnessed by the police or any other law enforcement authority then an arrest warrant is needed to apprehend a suspect.
 Felonies are a different animal, however.
 If police have probable cause a person has committed a felony, they have the right to make an arrest in a public place without an arrest warrant.
 In a private residence the rules are different.
 If you're in your own home, and there is no emergency situation, an arrest warrant is needed for the police to enter your house and make an arrest